fuzziqersoftware/libevent-async/README.md

   * `future.set_exception(exc)`: Sets the exception of the future and resumes all awaiting coroutines.
 The exception is thrown into all awaiting coroutines at the co_await expression.
   * `future.cancel()`: Cancels the future, throwing Future::canceled_error into all awaiting coroutines.
   * DeferredFuture is like Future, except the awaiting coroutines are resumed via callbacks on a Base's event loop, instead of being resumed immediately during the set_value/set_exception call.
 DeferredFutures are therefore attached to a Base (see below), whereas Futures are not.
+* `Channel<ItemT>` (include `<event-async/Channel.hh>`)
+  * A channel is an awaitable queue of objects, which can be used to pass messages between coroutines.
+Make a Channel object, then pass a pointer/reference to it into multiple coroutines.
+  * `co_await channel.read()`: Dequeues an item from the queue.
+If the queue is empty, waits for someone to call .write() on it, then returns what they passed to .write().
+  * `channel.write(item)`: Enqueues an item into the queue.
+If ItemT is nontrivial, you may instead want to use `channel.write(std::move(item))`.
+If another coroutine is waiting on the queue (because it is empty), wakes up that coroutine.
+If multiple coroutines are waiting, wakes the one that has been waiting the longest.
+If no coroutines are waiting on the queue, .write() does not block; the message will just sit in the queue until someone calls .read().
 * `Base` (include `<event-async/Base.hh>`)
   * If you want to change options about the polling backend (for example), create a Config object first (`<event-async/Config.hh>`) and use that when constructing your Base.
 Config objects mirror the event_config functionality in libevent.
   * `base.run()`: Runs the event loop, just like event_base_dispatch().